 This is an absolutely mammoth shopping centre on Vienna’s outskirts.
 So, for example, it has:

-- Some 50 places to eat and drink, including international chains like McDonalds, Dunkin’ Donuts, Starbucks, Subway and Burger King
+- Over 50 places to eat and drink, including international chains like McDonalds, KFC, Dunkin’ Donuts, and Starbucks

 - A bucketload of shops (well over 200)